Todra Gorge vs Dades Gorge: Which Is Best To Visit In Morocco?

 Easy To Access ~ Flat walking ~ Rock Climbing ~ Hikes

 Todra Gorge (Todgha Gorge) has towering red limestone cliffs that rise to 400 metres on either side of a narrow canyon, creating a dramatic natural spectacle.
-The natural oasis was created by the Todra River near the town of Tinerhir.
+Todra River created the natural oasis near the town of Tinerhir.

-You can hike the ridge or walk along the shallow river that runs through the middle of the gorge.
+You can hike the ridge or walk along the shallow river in the middle of the gorge.
 The gorge offers shaded areas along the river, offering a welcome escape from the heat of Morocco.
 Families can have a snack and watch rock climbers navigate the wall.

 Friendly Berber men sell handcrafted souvenirs in the gorge, and tagine lunch can be eaten locally.